Birch Bayh: 1976 presidential campaign

 Bayh intended to run for the 1972 Democratic nomination for president, but his wife was diagnosed with cancer and he put his plans on hold.
 Before her death in 1979, Marvella Bayh became a leading anti-cancer activist.

 On October 21, 1975, Bayh announced his candidacy for the 1976 Democratic nomination in a tour of his native state.
 "People are looking to someone who can talk to them in terms they can understand", he said while struggling with laryngitis that day.
 With a liberal record and farm boy demeanor, Bayh's candidacy was premised on his 'electability.'
-His campaign literature was headlined, "Yes He Can."
+His campaign literature was headlined, "Yes He Can".
 In December 1975, Bayh came within a tenth of a percentage point from receiving the endorsement of the influential New Democratic Coalition, a liberal organization based in New York that helped George McGovern win the 1972 Democratic presidential nomination.

 On the eve of the January 19, 1976, Iowa caucuses, Bayh and former Georgia Gov. Jimmy Carter were considered the leading candidates.
 Bayh ultimately finished a distant third behind Uncommitted delegates and Carter, seemingly hindered by his support for women's rights.
 "Bayh has become the focal point of the [abortion] issue", said the executive director of the National Right to Life Committee, since Bayh opposed a constitutional amendment banning abortion before his subcommittee.
 Liberal support did not coalesce and Bayh finished third in the New Hampshire primary and then seventh in the Massachusetts primary.

 Bayh suspended his campaign on March 4, 1976, after 136 days as a formal candidate.
-At his final press conference, he said, "I'm not prepared to crawl under a rock and say the future of Birch Bayh is over."
+At his final press conference, he said, "I'm not prepared to crawl under a rock and say the future of Birch Bayh is over".

 Bayh–Dole Act

 In early 1978, the question of who owns government-funded research and who could therefore profit from it became personal for Bayh, as Marvella's cancer returned and the Bayhs learned that a technology that could predict a patient's reaction to chemotherapy was held up by restrictions on patent rights for federally sponsored research discoveries.
 This was part of a larger problem of stifling promising inventions, with 22 funding agencies disposing of patent rights in 22 different ways at the time.

-Bayh invited Senator Bob Dole, a Kansas Republican, to craft a uniform policy.
+Bayh invited U.S. Senate member Bob Dole, a Republican from Kansas, to craft a uniform policy.
 Together, they drafted the university and Small Business Patent Procedures Act, known as the Bayh–Dole Act, which allows United States universities, small businesses, and non-profit organizations to retain intellectual property rights of inventions developed from federal government-funded research.
 It was signed into law by President Carter on December 12, 1980.

-In 2002, The Economist magazine said, "Possibly the most inspired piece of legislation to be enacted in America over the past half-century was the Bayh–Dole Act of 1980."
+In 2002, The Economist magazine said, "Possibly the most inspired piece of legislation to be enacted in America over the past half-century was the Bayh–Dole Act of 1980".
 A 2015 study determined that from 1996 to 2013, patent licensing made possible by Bayh–Dole increased gross industry output by approximately $1 trillion, supporting 3.8 million jobs in the United States.